carpentries/amy/docs/users_guide/admin_index.md

 ![Training request menu](images/training_request_menu.png)

+By default, this view shows all applications that are pending or accepted, and are unmatched to a training event.
 Applications can then be searched by individual name, email address, group (registration code), status (pending, accepted, discarded, or withdrawn), affiliation, or location.
 Affiliation and location searches rely on text strings, so *UCLA* will not return *University of California Los Angeles* and *Joburg ZA* will not return *Johannesburg* or *South Africa*.

 Some trainees will already be in AMY.
 If there is a record with a matching name and email address, they will show up with a "matched trainee" when you search for them.
 You can match the application to this trainee, or if the match was incorrect, search for a different Person record or create a new Person.